srosorcxisto/zomiaonescraper/README.md

 ### Help

-This was created primarily for my own use and is not very full featured.
-If you would like to improve this script, feel free to submit a pull request.
-If you have any issues, feel free to reach out to me on GitHub.
+This was created primarily for my own use and is not very full featured or particularly well written.
+If you would like to improve this script,  eel free to submit a pull request.
+If you have any issues, feel free to reach out to me on GitHub or at srosorcxisto@protonmail.ch